-As such, the Hearing Examiner does not have the authority to dismiss such evidence as Statements of Fact in this appeal.
+As such, the Hearing Examiner does not have the authority to dismiss such evidence as Statements of Fact in this appeal and allow the short plat to continue without having the errors be remedied.
 Moreover, prohibiting the Appellant from offering explicit testimony in this regard further promotes the need to reconsider the merits of the appeal.